CloudyUnity/ScholsVault2025/Modules/Maths/Maths 1/Topics/Starting Info.md

 Square Matrix:
 	Matrix with the same number of rows and columns

+Singular Matrix:
+	A square matrix whose determinant is 0
+	A non-invertible matrix

+Orthonormal Matrix
+	Where $A^{-1} = A^T$

 Transpose:
 	$\begin{bmatrix} a_{11} & a_{12} \\ a_{21} & a_{22} \end{bmatrix} ^T = \begin{bmatrix} a_{11} & a_{21} \\ a_{12} & a_{22} \end{bmatrix}$
 	$(ABC)^T = C^T B^T A^T$